kubewarden/docs/src/distributing-policies.md

               <oci-registry>/chimera-policies/pod-runtime-class-policy:v0.0.1
 ```

-The policy can then be referenced from the Chimera admission controller as
+The policy can then be referenced from the Chimera admission server as
 `registry://<oci-registry>/chimera-policies/pod-runtime-class-policy:v0.0.1`.